 As cities and states started shutting down in March and the realities of shelter in place set in, many looked for ways to handle the feeling of four walls creeping in while a global pandemic spread outside.
 Sales of home goods and exercise equipment in the U.S. shot up as people prepared to hunker down.
 But it wasn’t only redecorating and new online workout routines that people looked to for relief.
-Many also started leaning hard into that old favorite pastime — drinking.
+Many started leaning hard into that old favorite pastime — drinking.

 Though people in the U.S. aren’t the heaviest drinkers in the world (many Central and Eastern European countries consume more alcohol per capita), alcohol is a big part of our culture.
 It’s present at most social gatherings, and saying you “need a drink” is a completely normal way to talk about stress.
 As the panic about the spread of COVID-19 rose, so did alcohol sales — by 55% to be exact, in the week ending March 21.